Sindhuinti/KubeBrew/README.md

 KubeBrew is a command line tool that allows you to create and manage your DevOps configuration files.
 It's easy to create Dockerfiles and Kubernetes configuration files without any extra effort.

-To install the KubeBrew CLI, use the command `npm kubebrew`.
+To install the KubeBrew CLI, use the command `npm i -g kubebrew`.
 It will automatically installed in your system.

 Once installed, you can use the KubeBrew CLI command.